 If you are recovering from child birth and pregnancy then make sure you are fully fit before starting to transport them on your bike - always check with your midwife or doctor before starting cycling again.

 Tip 9 - Secure your child

 Always read the manufacturers instructions for fitting and using your bike seat or pullalong.
 Make sure your child is properly strapped in, and there are no loose straps, scarves or toys that will interfere with the mechanisms of your bike.

-Tip 10 – Enjoy yourselves
+Tip 11 - Enjoy yourselves

 This is the most important bit!!!
 Cycling with your little one is great fun, so do try and relax and enjoy it.
 Hopefully this will be the start of many miles great rides out together.

-So, that our top 10 tips on how to start cycling with a small child in a bike seat, cargo bike or trailer - we'd love to hear how you get on.
+So, these are our top 10 tips on how to start cycling with a small child in a bike seat, cargo bike or trailer - we'd love to hear how you get on.

 - The best rear bike seats for toddlers and small children

 - The best front bike seats for toddlers and young children